mdmshf/home-appliance-control/README.md

 * Raspberry Pi
 * Firebase

-/*Detailed description about the project and demo are given in attached [presentation](https://github.com/mdmshf/home-appliance-control/blob/master/PPT.pptx)
+## \*Detailed description about the project and demo are given in attached [presentation](https://github.com/mdmshf/home-appliance-control/blob/master/PPT.pptx)